Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS_64 on SMS_G_System_ADD_REMOVE_PROGRAMS_64.ResourceID = SMS_R_System.ResourceId where (SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Professional%" OR SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Enterprise%" OR SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Standard%")

-SCCM Device Collection for computers where Microsoft Office 64 bit is installed (Using Office Product Info attribute class)
+SCCM Device Collection for computers where Microsoft Office 64-bit is installed (Using Office Product Info attribute class)

-Let’s see the example below to create a device collection for all computers where Office Professional 64 bit is installed.
+Let’s see the example below to create a device collection for all computers where Office Professional 64-bit is installed.

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Office Product Info
+Attribute Class: Office Product Info

-Attribute Name : Display Name / Architecture
+Attribute Name: Display Name / Architecture

 SCCM Collection Query / WQL Query